hudora/pyPostal/README.rst

 * rueckschein
 * color

-The Pixelletter API also seems to support "Nachnahme", "Postident Comfort" and "Überweisungsvordruck" but they are undocumented and currently not supported by this library.
+The Pixelletter API also seems to support "Nachnahme", "Postident Comfort" and "Ueberweisungsvordruck" but they are undocumented and currently not supported by this library.

 Links